DerGuru/The-Resonant/New Chapters/01 - Part1/P1-16_The_Storm.md

 ﻿## Part 1 - Lost and Found | Ch.
-16 - Run.
-Now.
+16 - Me too

+Jason woke to the sound of thunder, disoriented and groggy.

-The storm arrived without warning.
+The storm had arrived without warning.
 Not the gentle kind that lulled you to sleep.
 The angry kind.
 The kind that made windows rattle and gutters overflow and the whole city hunch its shoulders against the onslaught.

+Rain lashed against his window, hard enough that he thought the glass might crack.
+The whole building seemed to shudder with each gust of wind.
+Lightning flashed bright enough to light up his entire apartment, leaving afterimages burned into his retinas.

+He stumbled out of bed, blinking against the spots in his vision.
+The windows rattled in their frames.
+The one in the living room was still on tilt, letting in spray and wind through the gap at the top.

+"Damn it," he muttered, making his way across the dark room.

-Jason stood at his window, watching lightning fork across the sky.
-Thunder followed, deep and rolling, shaking the glass in its frame.
+He reached the window and flipped the handle, swinging it closed from its tilted position.
+Lightning forked across the sky.
+Thunder followed, deep and rolling, shaking the glass.

 *There's a pattern to this,* RAE said quietly.

+Jason paused, one hand still on the window latch.
 "To the storm?"

 *To the resonance beneath it.
 This isn't entirely natural.
 Someone is amplifying it.
 Or using it.*

 Jason's chest tightened.
+He secured the latch and stepped back.
 "Using it for what?"

 *Unknown.
 But I recommend caution.
 And perhaps moving away from the window.*